 GitHub is used by government entities across the globe and the majority of leading tech enterprises in business today: Google, Adobe, Twitter, PayPal, Facebook, LinkedIn, Yahoo, and countless others.
-Microsoft VSTS' customer list—while respectable—is not as illustrious as GitHub's: Shell, Alaska Airlines, Hawaiian Airlines, Ordina, and OSIsoft, to name a few.
+Azure DevOps' customer list—while respectable—is not as illustrious as GitHub's: Shell, Alaska Airlines, Hawaiian Airlines, Ordina, and OSIsoft, to name a few.

 9. Learning Curve

-The Microsoft VSTS website has a number of shortcomings that make its website perimeter security less than ideal: Lack of HTTP strict transport security, secure cookies, and an insecure SSL/TLS version.
-GitHub, on the other hand, scores an excellent CSTAR score of 825 for its bolstered website perimeter security.
+The Azure DevOps website has a number of shortcomings that make its website perimeter security less than ideal: lack of HTTP strict transport security, secure cookies, and an insecure SSL/TLS version.
+GitHub, on the other hand, scores an excellent CSR (Cyber Security Rating) score of 827 out of 950 for its bolstered website perimeter security.

 Scoreboard and Summary

 In short, if the intent is to build and collaborate on open source projects with the developer community at large, GitHub is the ideal platform.
 Just know that you'll be on the hook to pay if you decide to go private with your code repositories.
-Microsoft's VSTS is a highly competent offering with robust application lifecycle management tools—ideal for Microsoft-centric shops and Azure-hosted applications.
+Obviously, GitHub is a near-ideal fit as well if you are a corporate team with developers already used to working on the platform.
+Microsoft's Azure DevOps is a highly competitive offering with robust application lifecycle management tools—ideal for Microsoft-centric shops and Azure-hosted applications.
 Last but not least, both are reasonably priced and ship with a plethora of integrations for dovetailing into any number of toolchain compositions.